Baseball333/Pong-Source-Code/README.md

 wn.setup(width=800, height=500)

 Notice how direct instruction is provided instead of object orientation.
 This might appear deliberated although at the time I was not familiar with OOP and simply sought to create something.
 Be wary, this is not oppostion towards OOP, I was just explaining context.

+Third Commit:
+This Pong variant was written with simple instruction, which is evident in the game's components.
+Of the 172 lines all were written with the completion of components.
+Pong requires two paddles, a ball and their derived operations.
+A pen is also specified to write graphical components, although it is eventually retired through the pen.penup() method.
+Operations are described in the next commit.